SICKAG/sick_tdc-x-developers-documentation/application-examples/Flow-Based_Monitoring/README.md

 # Flow-based monitoring

-This project demonstrates how to set up real-time sensor data monitoring using MPB10 Multi Physics Box sensor connected to a TDC-X device.
+This project example demonstrates how to set up real-time sensor data monitoring using MPB10 Multi Physics Box sensor connected to a TDC-X device.
 Example shows a flow-based architecture using Node-RED for data processing, MQTT for messaging, InfluxDB for time-series storage, and Grafana for visualization.

 ## Contents